 - 340g white fish pie mix

 1. Fill and boil your kettle.
-Roughly chop two of the tomatoes.
-Trim the spring onions, setting one thick or two skinny ones to one side.
+Roughly chop 2 of the tomatoes.
+Trim the spring onions, setting 1 thick or 2 skinny ones to one side.
 Thickly slice the remaining spring onions.

-2. Rinse the rice under cold water and tip into a small pan.
+2. Rinse the rice under cold water and tip it into a small pan.
 Add 300ml boiling water and a pinch of salt.
 Cover, bring to the boil then turn the heat right down.
 Gently cook for 6-8 mins till all the water is absorbed and the rice is tender.
-Take the pan off the heat and let it sit, lid on, for 5 mins to finish cooking the rice and whilst you finish cooking your dish.
+Take the pan off the heat and let it sit, lid on, for 5 mins to finish cooking the rice.

 3. As soon as you've put the rice on to cook, place a frying pan on a medium high heat.
 When warm, pour in 2 tbsp oil then add the chopped tomatoes and sliced spring onions.
 Add a good pinch of salt and pepper.
 Fry, stirring now and then for 5 mins till the tomatoes have collapsed.

 4. Meanwhile, finely chop the remaining tomato.
 Trim and thinly slice the spring onion(s).
 Pop them into a bowl.
 Halve the avocado, scoop out the flesh and discard the stone.
 Roughly chop the flesh.
 Finely grate in the lime zest and squeeze in the juice from half.
 Add a pinch of salt, mix and set aside.